 - you can study with your friends or classmates in our study rooms

 - you can bring your laptop and use the study tables or relax on the lounge furniture in the Commons

-- you can get help with computer problems and questions from the student consultants and professional staff
+- you can get help with computer problems and questions from student consultants and professional staff

 - there are kiosks you can use to check your email or do a quick web search

-- you can borrow a laptop for a short period if you're giving a presentation, traveling or your system is broken
+- you can borrow a laptop for a short period if you're giving a presentation, traveling or if your computer is being repaired

 - you can borrow a projector if you're giving a presentation in a room that doesn't have one

-- beginning in January, 2009, you can go to the Einstein's Bagels shop near the Commons for a cup of coffee or a snack
+- you can visit the Einstein's Bagels shop next to the Commons for a cup of coffee or a snack

 - An open lab area in the Arthur Lakes Library is available with computers loaded with all the same software you'll find in the Computer Commons.